tejashri479/Exploratory-data-analysis-of-car-features/README.md

 # Exploratory-data-analysis-of-car-features
-The code is on Python of Machine Learing domain project, autodata.csv Automobile.ipynb copy these two files in your windows C drive after copy open your juypter note book click on upload and add these two files
+The code is on Python language of Machine Learing domain project, autodata.csv Automobile.ipynb copy these two files in your windows C drive after copy open your juypter note book click on upload and add these two files